Thomas Galbraith, 2nd Baron Strathclyde

 Thomas Galloway Dunlop du Roy de Blicquy Galbraith, 2nd Baron Strathclyde, CH PC (born 22 February 1960), known informally as Tom Strathclyde, is a British Conservative politician.
 Lord Strathclyde served in the political role of Leader of the House of Lords from the 2010 general election until January 2013 and as Chancellor of the Duchy of Lancaster, having been Leader of the Opposition in the House of Lords (1998–2010).
+As of 2025, he is the most recent hereditary peer to serve as Leader of the Lords.

 Biography

-Thomas Galbraith was born in Glasgow, the son of Conservative politician Hon Sir Tam Galbraith and his Belgian wife Simone du Roy de Blicquy.
+Thomas Galbraith was born in Glasgow, the son of Conservative politician Tam Galbraith and his Belgian wife Simone du Roy de Blicquy.
 His father was MP for Glasgow Hillhead from 1948 until his death in 1982.
 Galbraith succeeded to the barony in 1985 at the age of 25, following the death of his grandfather Thomas Galbraith, 1st Baron Strathclyde.
 He contested the Merseyside East constituency in the 1984 European election.

 Education

 Galbraith was educated at Sussex House School, in London, and Wellington College near Sandhurst, Berkshire.
-He attended the University of East Anglia, where he graduated in 1982 with a Bachelor of Arts degree in Modern Languages and European Studies.
+He attended the University of East Anglia, where he graduated in 1982 with a Bachelor of Arts degree in modern languages and European studies.
 He also studied at Aix-Marseille University.